Instagram/MonkeyType/doc/stores.rst

   .. method:: add(traces: Iterable[CallTrace]) -> None

-    Store one or more :class:`~monkeytype.typing.CallTrace` instances.
+    Store one or more :class:`~monkeytype.tracing.CallTrace` instances.

     Implementations of this method will probably find the :func:`~monkeytype.encoding.serialize_traces` function useful.